Homepage of Arthur de Jong

 /etc/nslcd.conf

 The source package includes an annotated template configuration file for the nslcd daemon.
-Also, a manual page for the /etc/nslcd.conf file is available.
+Also, a nslcd.conf(5) manual page is available that lists all the options.

 uri ldap://198.51.100.389